 At Robinhood Integrative Health, we ask, “how did the patient get to this point?” and we set about solving the mystery.
 We realize that all systems in the body are interrelated and every person has a unique physiology.
 We enjoy hearing, “I haven’t felt this good in ten years”.
 We have developed an expertise in supplements, vitamins, herbs, hormones, energy medicine, IV infusions, peptides, and regenerative methods to aid someone in getting their health back and then maintaining their good health.

 Weston “Wiggy” Saunders, MD, is a physician at Robinhood Integrative Health.
+He completed medical school at Wake Forest School of Medicine and family medicine training at Moses Cone.
+He was inducted into the AOA Honor Medical Society due to his excellent academic performance and leadership.
 He specializes in hypothyroidism and other complex medical conditions.
-He has been practicing Integrative Medicine for 10+ years and has helped thousands of patients regain their health through an integrative, all-inclusive approach.
+He has been practicing Integrative Medicine for 11 years and has helped thousands of patients regain their health through an integrative, all-inclusive approach.
 Dr. Wiggy strives to make sure each person is heard and understands the plan to achieve optimal results.

-Nicole Craven, MD, is an integrative physician and pediatrician at RIH who has been practicing medicine for over 18 years.
+Nicole Craven, MD, is an integrative physician and pediatrician at RIH who has been practicing medicine for 20 plus years.
 She completed medical school training at Tulane University School of Medicine and her pediatric residency at the Medical University of South Carolina.
-The most influential aspect of her training was an additional Fellowship in Integrative Medicine at the University of Arizona, Tucson.
+However, she feels the most important aspect of her training was an additional Fellowship in Integrative Medicine at the University of Arizona, Tucson.
 She trained directly under Dr. Andrew Weil.
-She is also a trained health coach, trained by the Institute of Integrative Nutrition.
+She is also an Institute of Integrative Nutrition Certified Health Coach.

 Functional and integrative medicine are two rapidly growing types of medicine.
 They address your mental, physical, and emotional needs.